More than 1,100 jobs at risk as Vauxhall owner Stellantis plans to shut Luton van factory

 It is now in consultation with unions and employees over the proposals, which will also see it invest £50m into Ellesmere Port.

-It comes a week after Stellantis and other automotive leaders met with Transport Secretary Louise Haigh urging the government to relax the rules around the sales quotas for electric vehicles.
+It comes a week after Stellantis and other motor manufacturers met with Transport Secretary Louise Haigh urging the government to relax the rules on sales quotas for electric vehicles.

 Currently, at least 22% of new cars sold by each manufacturer in the UK this year must be zero-emission, which generally means pure electric, and every car sold above the limit incurs a £15,000 fine.

-Leader of Luton Council, Cllr Hazel Simmons, said Vauxhall has been a "integral part of Luton's heritage."
+Leader of Luton Council Hazel Simmons said Vauxhall had been an "integral part of Luton's heritage".

 Around 1,120 full-time employees work at the Luton factory, which currently makes light commercial vehicles.